dhruvdhody/IETF-DeepDive/README.md

 ##  Other Backup Ideas for breakouts

-* Analyze an IETF mailing list discussion thread
+* Analyze an IETF mailing list discussion thread - judge rough consesnses as a co-chair role
 * Handle a DISCUSS on the draft
 * Write an I-D from scratch
 * Do directorate-specific review